ADNRs/AAML2023-CFU-Playground/proj/AAML_final_proj/README.md

 + 陳忠義 311551070
 + 林霆寬 311551079

+## Note

+Although it is very unlikely to happen, if the golden test fails, please `make prog` again.
+It is certainly due to poor placement and routing.

 ## Hardware Feature
 + A matrix multiplication unit
   + Backed by a 16×16 output stationary systolic array